kush99993s/defaultfinder/README.md

 * cd predict-kiva && pip install -r requirements.txt

 ### Example:
-Average Loan Value: $ 416
+1. Average Loan Value: $ 416
-Average Interest Rate: 36%
+2. Average Interest Rate: 36%

-Best model is gradient boosting classifier with recall rate of 0.8.
+3. Best model is gradient boosting classifier with recall rate of 0.8.
-Cost benefit matrix:
+4. Cost benefit matrix:
 True Positive: 575
--Benefit associated with predicting default loan as default
+- Benefit associated with predicting default loan as default
--Benefit: Loan + Interest
+- Benefit: Loan + Interest

 False Negative: 607
--Cost associated with predicting default loan as non-default
+- Cost associated with predicting default loan as non-default
--Cost: Loan + Interest + churn of lander (Assume 10%)
+- Cost: Loan + Interest + churn of lander (Assume 10%)

 False Positive : 0
--cost associated with predicting non-default loan as default -Since, number of borrower are higher than number of landers.
+- Cost associated with predicting non-default loan as default
+- Since, number of borrower are higher than number of landers.
 There will not be negative impact classifying some non default loan as default loan

 True Negative: 0
--Benefit associated with predicting non-default loan as non-default loan
-	benefit will not increase.
+- Benefit associated with predicting non-default loan as non-default loan benefit will not increase.

 Using this cost benefit matrix, I compute profit cure, which shows that there will be maximum profit of $ 3.32 per loan.